collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Perspective: Checking Out Remote Branches

-We are switching our perspective now.
 We are now working only as DjangoCon US website maintainer with write permission to the DjangoCon repo.
 The DjangoCon US website repo is our origin.

 We are going to be working on feature branches and reviewing the pull requests we submitted.